hopperteam/hopper-doc/uc-create-notification.md

-# 1 UC: Subscribe to app
+# 1 UC: Create notification

 ## 1.1 Brief Description
 When a user has a subscription, he can receive notifications by the app on this subscription